EPCCed/2026-03-02-Fortran-intro/_episodes/08-modules.md

 exercises: 10
 start: True
 questions:
-- ""
+- "How can I collect parameters and sub-programs of my own in a module?"
+- "Can I keep some parts of the module internal to it and hidden?"
+- "Am I able to use scoping to introduce temporary variables in a larger program unit?"
 objectives:
-- ""
+- "Learn how to write a non-intrinsic module of your own, and understand what is and isn't appropriate to place within them.."
+- "Understand how to use `public` and `private` within a module to control what components are visible externally."
+- "Use the `block` construct to control the scope of names within larger program structures."
 keypoints:
 - "Modules in Fortran provide _the_ way to structure collections of related definitions and operations, and make them available elsewhere."
 ---

 ## Module structure